 Countryside: The men wear long heavy sheepskin coats with the fleece turned in and spirals embroidered across the front, shirts with full sleeves, baggy trousers and fleece lined cloaks.
 Women wear heavy fleece coats over their dresses (The Great Hunt, Flame and Five Will Ride Forth).

 Fleece coats, cloaks and vests decorated with spirals are Romanian.
 In the illustration right the Romanian youth wears an embroidered sheepskin coat.
-Romanian woman also traditionally wore embroidered sheepskin coats in winter.
+Romanian women also traditionally wore embroidered sheepskin coats in winter.

 An embroidered sheepskin vest is shown in closeup below.